njoyard/ist/doc.markdown

 <section class="doc-desc">
 And you can even use directives.

-Please note however that `createNode` has a quite naive angle-bracket parser, and as such does not support angle brackets anywhere else than between nodes.
+Please note however that `create` has a quite naive angle-bracket parser, and as such does not support angle brackets anywhere else than between nodes.
 Therefore you should only use it for trivial node tree creation.

 </section>
 <section class="doc-code">
 {% highlight js %}
-var myParentDiv = ist.createNode(
+var myParentDiv = ist.create(
 		'div.parent > @each children > "{{ opencurly }} name {{ closecurly }}"',
 		{
 			children: [